robfatland/nexus/cloud/aws.md

 - `aws s3 mb s3://erdos-23049527340598` to create a bucket of that name
 - `aws s3 rb s3://erdos-23049527340598` to remove and add `--force` if it has contents

+## mount point

+S3 is an object store.